 EOF

-After creating the resource, you need to extract the CA certificate from it:
+After creating the resource, extract the CA certificate by executing the following command:

 kubectl -n $NAMESPACE get dataexport $DATA_EXPORT_RESOURCE_NAME -o jsonpath='{.status.ca}' | base64 -d > ca.pem